 Once a program receives accreditation, it is required to submit an outcomes-based accreditation annual report.
-Annual reports are due October 1st.
+Programs graduating classes between January-June will have an annual report due date of October 1st.
+Programs graduating classes between July-December will have an annual report due date of April 1st.
 There are some portions of the annual report that new programs cannot complete until outcomes data is acquired.
 However, programs are still required to complete as much of the report as possible and submit it by the assigned due date.